frankmcsherry/columnar/README.md

 ## An example

-Starting from a sequence of complicated types, the `Columnable::as_columns` method converts them to a columnar container.
+Starting from a sequence of complicated types, the `Columnar::as_columns` method converts them to a columnar container.
 ```rust
 // A sequence of complex, nested, and variously typed records.
 let records =